 Make no mistake.
 Legacy integration middleware was built very well.
 The code and the core of what the technology does are sound.
 It’s been bedrock technology that has helped companies integrate and access data for many years, but the sun is setting on legacy middleware.

-The issue is that companies no longer need on-premise integration — not when iPaaS does everything and much more that legacy technology does.
-And it does so at far greater speed and much lower cost, delivering the business agility essential for today’s modern connected businesses.
+The issue is that companies no longer need on-premises integration — not when iPaaS does everything and much more that legacy technology does.
+And it does so at far greater speed and much lower cost, providing organizations the agility essential helping today’s modern connected businesses survive and thrive.